Graphene morphology: Fiber

-In 2011, researchers reported making fibers using chemical vapor deposition grown graphene films.
+In 2011 researchers reported making fibers using chemical vapor deposition grown graphene films.
 The method was scalable and controllable, delivering tunable morphology and pore structure by controlling the evaporation of solvents with suitable surface tension.
 Flexible all-solid-state supercapacitors based on such fibers were demonstrated in 2013.

-In 2015 intercalating small graphene fragments into the gaps formed by larger, coiled graphene sheets after annealing provided pathways for conduction, while the fragments helped reinforce the fibers.
+In 2015 researchers reported intercalating small graphene fragments into the gaps formed by larger, coiled graphene sheets.
+After annealing, the large sheets provided pathways for conduction while the fragments helped reinforce the fibers.
 The resulting fibers offered better thermal and electrical conductivity and mechanical strength.
 Thermal conductivity reached 1290 watts per meter per kelvin, while tensile strength reached 1080 megapascals.

-In 2016, kilometer-scale continuous graphene fibers with outstanding mechanical properties and excellent electrical conductivity were produced by high-throughput wet-spinning of graphene oxide liquid crystals followed by graphitization through a full-scale synergetic defect-engineering strategy.
+In 2016 kilometer-scale continuous graphene fibers with outstanding mechanical properties and excellent electrical conductivity were produced by high-throughput wet-spinning of graphene oxide liquid crystals followed by graphitization through a full-scale synergetic defect-engineering strategy.

 3D

 Three dimensional bilayer graphene was reported in 2012 and 2014.

-In 2013, a three-dimensional honeycomb of hexagonally arranged carbon was termed 3D graphene.
+In 2013 a three-dimensional honeycomb of hexagonally arranged carbon was termed 3D graphene.
 Self-supporting 3D graphene was produced that year.
 Researchers at Stony Brook University have reported a novel radical-initiated crosslinking method to fabricate porous 3D free-standing architectures of graphene and carbon nanotubes using nanomaterials as building blocks without any polymer matrix as support.
 3D structures can be fabricated by using either CVD or solution-based methods.
 A 2016 review summarized the techniques for fabrication of 3D graphene and other related two-dimensional materials.
 These 3D graphene (all-carbon) scaffolds/foams have potential applications in fields such as energy storage, filtration, thermal management and biomedical devices and implants.

-In 2016, a box-shaped graphene (BSG) nanostructure resulted from mechanical cleavage of pyrolytic graphite has been reported.
+In 2016 a box-shaped graphene (BSG) nanostructure resulted from mechanical cleavage of pyrolytic graphite has been reported.
 The discovered nanostructure is a multilayer system of parallel hollow nanochannels located along the surface that displayed quadrangular cross-section.
 The thickness of the channel walls is approximately equal to 1 nm, the typical width of channel facets makes about 25 nm.
 Potential applications include: ultra-sensitive detectors, high-performance catalytic cells, nanochannels for DNA sequencing and manipulation, high-performance heat sinking surfaces, rechargeable batteries of enhanced performance, nanomechanical resonators, electron multiplication channels in emission nanoelectronic devices, high-capacity sorbents for safe hydrogen storage.